alex-courtis/arch/README.md

 You can test switching out as per https://wiki.archlinux.org/index.php/bumblebee#Test

-Add a direct invocation of the intel driver in `/etc/X11/xorg.conf.d/20-intel.conf`:
+Add a direct invocation of the intel driver in `/etc/X11/xorg.conf.d/20-intel.conf`

+This allows the Intel GPU to "take charge" and provide interfaces to standard stuff e.g. xorg-backlight

 ```
 Section "Device"